John-Otago/PhD-Plus/README.md

 Plus, 'dissertation committee' is mainly a US thing, and so is the expression of 'ABD' ('all but dissertation').
 These terms may be confusing if you are not in the US or not familiar with its graduate training system.

 For job search, the conventions, processes, and terminology also differ in the US, the UK/Australasia, continental Europe, and other countries and territories.
-'Tenure' and 'tenure-track' are used in the US (and have been borrowed by an increasing number of universities elsewhere), which is equivalent to 'permanent', 'continuing', or 'confirmation-path' in some other countries.
+'Tenure' and 'tenure-track' are used in the US (and have been borrowed by many universities elsewhere), which is equivalent to 'permanent', 'continuing', or 'confirmation-path' in some other countries.
 I use 'career-track' as shorthand.

 Don't worry if these seem confusing.
 You'll get the hang of it as you progress towards your PhD (and future career if you work in academia).